lindsay-cheng/dibs-copy/README.md

 ## Changing how often it checks

-The schedule lives in `.github/workflows/poll.yml`, in the `cron:` line, not in `config.yaml`.
-GitHub reads the timer from the workflow file.
-The shortest interval GitHub allows is 5 minutes, and scheduled runs can drift or be skipped when GitHub is busy.
+The schedule lives in `.github/workflows/poll.yml`, in the `cron:` line, not `config.yaml`.
+GitHub's shortest interval is 5 minutes, and the file is already set to that.

+One catch: GitHub's built-in `schedule:` is best-effort.
+Under load it drifts and drops runs, so in practice you may see gaps longer than 5 minutes.
+For reliable 5-minute polling, point a free external scheduler ([cron-job.org](https://cron-job.org)) at the workflow's `workflow_dispatch` endpoint with a personal access token, every 5 minutes.
+That path skips the throttle queue and fires on time; the built-in cron stays as a fallback if the external trigger ever lapses.

 ## Good to know